controlplaneio/kubectl-kubesec/README.md

 [![Build Status](https://travis-ci.org/controlplaneio/kubectl-kubesec.svg?branch=master)](https://travis-ci.org/controlplaneio/kubectl-kubesec)

-This is a kubectl plugin for scanning Kubernetes pods, deployments, daemonsets and statefulsets with [kubesec.io](https://kubesec.io)
+This is a kubectl plugin for scanning Kubernetes pods, deployments, daemonsets and statefulsets with [kubesec.io](https://kubesec.io).
+By default the plugin will send scan requests to the hosted version of [kubesec.io](https://kubesec.io).
+However, it is also possible to self host the scanning service and use that for scanning instead.

 For the admission controller see [kubesec-webhook](https://github.com/controlplaneio/kubesec-webhook)

-### Install
+The latest release of this plugin is fully compatible with the API version V2 of kubesec documented at [kubesec.io](https://kubesec.io).

 #### Install with krew